sadmansakib811/final_Capstone_Project/README.md

   - Methods like `simulateWindTurbine()` and `simulateLighting()` generate random values for energy generation and consumption.
   - Includes methods to simulate data exchange using both character and byte streams.
   - Implements exception handling for I/O operations, ensuring resources are properly managed.
+  - Simulate multithread charging of the reserved batteries from several energy sources.
+  - Simulate multithread of the usage several energy objects from the battery.
+Control overload of the system.

 - **`LogSearch.java`**:
   - Handles the search functionality for the generated log files.